You want to apply Citizenship for adults

 • a permanent residence permit

-• resident status
+• residence status

 • right of residence or a residence card